First case of Brazilian COVID-19 variant found in Wisconsin

-The first case of the Brazilian variant of COVID-19 — a third strain that spreads more rapidly and easily than the original strain of the virus — has been discovered in Wisconsin, according to the state Department of Health Services.
+The first case of the Brazilian variant of COVID-19 — a third strain that spreads more rapidly and easily than the original strain of the virus — has been discovered in Wisconsin, the state Department of Health Services said.

 DHS said the new variant of the virus was confirmed in the state on Thursday.
 The new variant has unique mutations that may affect the ability of antibodies, generated through previous COVID-19 infection, or COVID-19 vaccination to recognize and fight off the virus.

+“DHS continues to monitor for new SARS-CoV-2 variants in collaboration with our laboratory partners,” said Dr. Ryan Westergaard, DHS chief medical officer.
+“Because these new variants of concern may spread more easily than the original strain of SARS-CoV-2, it is important to get vaccinated when you are able.
+Vaccines, along with our other public health practices, give the virus less of an opportunity to spread and mutate.”

+DHS did not respond to a request asking where the Brazilian strain was confirmed in Wisconsin.

 Two other variants have also previously been confirmed in Wisconsin.
-So far, the state has confirmed 78 cases of the B.1.1.7, also known as the British variant; and two cases of the B.1.351 variant, also known as the South African variant.
+So far, the state has confirmed 78 cases of the B.1.1.7, also known as the British variant, up from 55 last week; and two cases of the B.1.351 variant, also known as the South African variant.

 The British variant was first discovered in England in November of 2020, in the U.S. in December and in Wisconsin in January.
 Researchers believe the British strain also spreads more rapidly and easily than the original strain of COVID-19 and may be associated with an increased risk of death, although more studies are needed to confirm the heightened death risk.